Muon/elba/README.markdown

 Elba is a simple-to-use library designed to enable the easy bridging of the chasm between the worlds of C++ and Lua.
-Elba is only partially complete at the moment, not properly tested and lacks documentation, so it is in no way recommended for production *anything* right now.

-~~**Elba development is currently on hold due to Lua 5.2.
+Elba is only partially complete at the moment, ~~not~~only beginning to be properly tested and lacks documentation, so it is in no way recommended for production *anything* right now. ~~**Elba development is currently on hold due to Lua 5.2.
 Will be back as soon as I get 5.2 in my repos.**~~ No Lua 5.2 for the foreseeable future, carrying on.

 Features
 --------